-A super simple way to strike a good balance is to help your baby start playing independently.
+A simple way to strike a good balance is to help your baby start playing independently.
 This is a skill they won’t fully master until well into toddlerhood, but here are two ways to make it part of your daily play routine.

 The principles of child-led play and observation are closely aligned with Montessori philosophy.
 Seeing what interests your baby has at a given time will help you be more prepared for purposeful play the next time you plan an activity.
 But until then, take it slow and show them you are present - that is all they need.